 This post assumes you have access to machine learning modeling resources.
-If you don’t, feel free to request beta access to Analyzr, our no-code modeling tool.
+If you don’t, feel free to sign up for Analyzr, our no-code modeling tool.
 We illustrate the propensity modeling steps below with Analyzr examples, but you can follow the same steps with any other modeling tool, such as a Jupyter notebook or another machine learning platform.

 The five steps to building a propensity model

 Building a propensity model involves five steps.
 We will cover the process end to end.
 If you are interested primarily in technical topics, such as algorithm selection, go straight to Step 4.

 - STEP 1: Create a dataset.
 Compile an aggregated dataset ready to use by your model.

 - STEP 2: Create a model.
 Create a propensity model instance in your platform of choice.

 - STEP 3: Explore your dataset.
 Explore and validate the dataset prior to using it in your model.